MENU

 Abstract

 The stability of the international financial system is in doubt.
 Analysis of the system has focused mainly on the sustainability of financing the American trade deficit and has failed to understand the microeconomics of transactions within the system.
-According to this brief by Thomas I. Palley, the international financial system is unsustainable for reasons of demand, not supply.
-He recommends a global system of managed exchange rates to replace the current system before it crashes, along with the US economy.
+According to this brief by Thomas I. Palley, the international financial system is unsustainable for reasons of […]

 Download Public Policy Brief No. 85, 2006 PDF (523.28 KB)

-• Working Paper No.453 09 June 2006
+• Working Paper No. 453 June 09, 2006

 The Minskyan System, Part II